BeautyScientist/GSDIANOZAS/README.md

 And here is the response.

-Here are some practical strategies for redirecting your mental energy:
+<mark>Here are some practical strategies for redirecting your mental energy:

 **Catch and redirect quickly.** When you notice yourself dwelling on something irritating, immediately ask "Is this worth my mental real estate right now?"
 Then consciously shift to something constructive - a project you're working on, a problem you want to solve, or something you're looking forward to.